Mirror Construction for Nakajima Quiver Varieties: ADHM quiver as a mirror to the framed immersed two-sphere

 \section{ADHM quiver as a mirror to the framed immersed two-sphere}

 In this section, we aim to interpret the ADHM construction as a mirror symmetry phenomenon.
-Specifically, we will accomplish this by constructing the ADHM quiver representations and corresponding framed sheaves using the framed mirror construction, which is applied to the framed immersed sphere in $\mathbb{C}^2 \setminus \{ab=\epsilon\}.$
+Specifically, we will accomplish this by constructing the ADHM quiver representations and corresponding framed sheaves using the framed mirror construction, which is applied to the framed nodal sphere $\bL$ in $\mathbb{C}^2 \setminus \{ab=\epsilon\}.$

+Our study of this local model fits well in the Strominger-Yau-Zaslow program \cite{SYZ96}.
+More broadly, the SYZ program proposes that mirror manifolds can be constructed as dual special Lagrangian torus fibrations.
+A crucial ingredient in the SYZ program is wall-crossing of open Gromov-Witten invariants bounded by Lagrangian torus fibers.
+Wall-crossing was extensively studied, see for instance \cite{KS01, GS11, GHK, GHKK, GS21} from the algebraic aspects and \cite{Aur07, CLL12,AAK16} from the symplectic aspects.
+Additionally, Family Floer theory \cite{Fuk02,Tu,Abouzaid17} applied to smooth SYZ fibers established a more direct connection between wall-crossing and the Fukaya category of Lagrangian submanifolds.

+The nodal sphere $\bL$ is a crucial object in the study of mirror symmetry since it provides an important class of singular SYZ fibers.
+Singular fibers of a SYZ fibration are the sources of walls of holomorphic discs of Maslov-index zero.
+Among them, $\bL \times T^{n-2}$ for the nodal sphere $\bL$ (where $n$ is the dimension and $T$ denotes a torus) is the most generic one.

-As described in Example \ref{exmp:conic}, the zero section gives rise to an immersed sphere $\mathbb{L}$ with two immersed generators $X$ and $Y$; we can take a cotangent fiber of a point away from the north and south poles to be the framing $F$.
+Now let's introduce the notations.
+As described in Example \ref{exmp:conic}, the zero section gives rise to an immersed sphere $\mathbb{L}$ with two immersed generators $X$ and $Y$ following the Floer theory for immersed Lagrangians developed by \cite{AJ10}; we can take a cotangent fiber of a point away from the north and south poles to be the framing $F$.

 An alternative description is to consider the $S^1$-reduced space of $\mathbb{C}^2 \setminus \{ab=\epsilon\}$ which is a conic fibration over $\mathbb{C}$; $\mathbb{L}$ is the fiber of $(\mu,\log |ab-\epsilon|): M \to \R^2$ at $(0, \log |\epsilon|)$, and the framing $F$ is given as a section of this fibration.
 Throughout this section we will primarily use this perspective, only resorting to the plumbing construction for topological considerations.